MicrocontrollerApplications/Lab6_Serial_Communication/README.md

 Now that those parameters are set, we need to use __baud1USART__ to configure the Baudrate generator so that it generates and interprets the relevant signals for us.
 Therefore, go to page 271 of the datsheet and check the available configurations of __DTRXP__, __CKTXP__ and __BRG16__.
 Aks yourself how they can be used to realize below requirements.
-1. _RX_ and _TX_ lines shall be active low
+1. _RX_ shall be active low
+2. _TX_ shall be __idle__ high
-2. 16 Bit Baudrate generator shall be used
+3. 16 Bit Baudrate generator shall be used
-3. Wake-Up shall be disabled
+4. Wake-Up shall be disabled
-4. Auto-Baud detection shall be disabled
+5. Auto-Baud detection shall be disabled

 When everything is configured proceed to Exercise 3.

 ## Exercise 3 - check functionality
-Now that everything is set up, we need to start HTerm on our Computer and plug in the second USB-cable.
+Now that everything is set up, we need to start HTerm on our Computer and plug in the second USB-cable (if not already done).
 ![](images/2ndUSB.jpeg)
 Above image shows where the second USB cable needs to be plugged in (see red circle).
 The PICkit3 needs to be attached to be board as usual.
 Now start hterm.exe and connect it with the development board.